Oppy History, Family Crest & Coats of Arms

 "The manor of Lan-car, Lancarfe, or Lancoff, which was held of the honour of Bodmin, or of St. Petroc, was, in the reign of Richard II. in the Whalesborowe family, who then held it under the Bevilles, and retained it for several succeeding generations.
 In the fifteenth century the barton belonging to this manor, was in the family of Opie, from whom it passed successively to the Crossmans and Bullocks."

-Important Dates for the Oppy family
+Early History of the Oppy family

 This web page shows only a small excerpt of our Oppy research.
 Another 102 words (7 lines of text) are included under the topic Early Oppy History in all our PDF Extended History products and printed products wherever possible.